 China has some specific issues to beware of:

 China is Nationalistic.
 Usually, it is not wise to say in your China organization that we will do it the American or any other country way.
 Train to do it the best way and the proven way regardless of where it comes from.
 Some sensitivity here will avoid some bad feeling in lower level workers.

 Further, China is a very old civilization.
 Little changed for thousands of years.
 They are still talking about the 4 great inventions.
-Something about being a large country the size of China and the US means they are proud and can travel around this great country and everyone thinks like them, so they think it is universal.
+Something about being a large country the size of China or the US means we are proud and can travel around this great country and everyone thinks like them, so they think it is universal.

 People in Luxembourg never think this way.
 Americans do and so do Chinese.
 It makes both countries too proud and full of themselves.
 Americans believe they are great, and you cannot dissuade us.
 Chinese believe they have a great culture and others should change.
 Chinese people all also know stories of things that do not work in the West but work in China because China is smarter.
 Also they know stories of things that worked in the West but not in China.

 On the other hand, Chinese also know Western Products are more trustworthy and safe.
 So some openness exists.
 Not a lot of daylight though.

 Given all this, you need a very good trainer if you want to formally train.
 I have rarely heard stories of successful company change via training given in China.
 Worldwide it is also difficult.

 Note this quote on the learning organization from Wikipedia.